mozman/ezdxf/docs/source/path.rst

 ARC and ELLIPSE entities are approximated by multiple cubic Bézier-curves, which are close enough for display rendering.
 Non-rational SPLINES of 3rd degree can be represented exact as multiple cubic Bézier-curves, other B-splines will be approximated.
-XLINE and RAY are unsupported linear entities because of their infinite nature.
+The XLINE and the RAY entities are not supported, because of their infinite nature.

 This :class:`Path` class is a full featured 3D object, although the backends